dmpratt/mslearn-synapse/Instructions/Labs/14-Transform-Data-with-Spark-in-Azure-Synapse-Analytics.md

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [CETAS with Synapse SQL](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-tables-cetas) article in the Azure Synapse Analytics documentation.

-## Explore the data
+## What's in the Lab
 The script provisions an Azure Synapse Analytics workspace with a Spark Pool, Built-in Serverless SQL Pool, and an Azure Storage account to host the data lake, then uploads 3 sales orders files to the data lake and a Notebook to the workspace.
 Let's explore and work with the data using the provided notebook by following the steps below:

 1. Select the Resource Groups option in the Azure Portal window  ![Azure Portal pane with resource groups highlighted for selection](./images/select-resource-groups.png)
 2. Select the resource group which begins with dp000- and has the suffix created in your script.
-This should still be visible in your shell window and look similar to the code snippet below:
+This should still be visible in your shell window and look similar to the code output below:

    ```powershell
    Your randomly-generated suffix for Azure resources is xxxxxx